ITP-xStory/p5js-shaders/docs/important-concepts.md

 # Important shader concepts

+On this page you will find a collection of the most "need to know" information to get started with shaders, so you'll be ready to dive into the collection of p5 examples.

 ## The space between 0 and 1

 When writing shaders everything you need to do exists in the space between 0 and 1!